ircv3/ircv3-specifications/extensions/sasl-3.1.md

 A set of regular AUTHENTICATE messages transmits a response from client to server or vice versa.
 The server MAY intersperse other IRC protocol messages between the AUTHENTICATE messages of a set.
-The "+" form is used for an empty response.
+The response is encoded in Base64
+([RFC 4648](https://tools.ietf.org/html/rfc4648)), then split to 400-byte
+chunks, and each chunk is sent as a separate `AUTHENTICATE` command.
+Empty (zero-length) responses are sent as `AUTHENTICATE +`.
+If the last chunk was exactly 400 bytes long, it must also be followed by `AUTHENTICATE +` to signal end of response.
 The server MAY place a limit on the total length of a response.

-    regular-authenticate-set = *("AUTHENTICATE" SP 400BASE64 CRLF)
-	"AUTHENTICATE" SP (1*399BASE64 / "+") CRLF
+    regular-authenticate-set = *("AUTHENTICATE" SP 400BASE64 CRLF) "AUTHENTICATE" SP (1*399BASE64 / "+") CRLF

 The client can abort an authentication by sending an asterisk as the data.
 The server will send a 904 numeric.